A few things about college admissions stand out to me.

 On the other hand, too many parents accept mediocrity from their teens.
 But the results of these tests can often be the key to merit-based scholarships.
 They were the reason my out-of-state kids received in-state tuition from their public university.

 Check out the guidelines for SAT/ACT scores at the colleges your student is interested in for what’s required for admission and to qualify for scholarships.
-Do this before your teen takes the test the first time, if possible, but definitely before the second, so that he can set a goal for his test score.
+Do this before your teen takes the test the first time, if possible, but definitely before the second, so that they can set a goal for their test score.

 College websites are full of information, but they’re hard to navigate I visit college websites regularly when researching posts.
 Sometimes I quickly find what I’m looking for, but too often I’m spending hours searching for one simple fact, number, date, name, etc. I wish colleges would test their admissions pages with high school students and their parents to understand the kind of accessibility we really need.